Posted on

 This is the easiest way, especially if you’re not into coding.

-• Use the Custom Post Type UI (CPT UI) plugin — The Custom Post Type Widgets plugin is super popular with over 1 million active installs and makes the whole process a breeze.
+Using the Custom Post Type UI (CPT UI) plugin is most recommended.
+The Custom Post Type Widgets plugin is highly efficient and super popular, with over 1 million active installs.

 • Make sure you’re on the Add New Post Type tab.